Make your own delicious hojicha by simply roasting green tea at home (VIDEO included)

 Of course, you can buy already done hojicha, but the cool thing is, you can also make your own by roasting regular green at home.

 Some common questions about hojicha

-Hojicha has a very low caffeine content: cup of hojicha (8 ounces or 230ml) only has around 7.5 mg of caffein.
+Hojicha has a very low caffeine content: a cup of hojicha (8 ounces or 230ml) only has around 7.5 mg of caffein.

 As a reference, a cup of green tea has between 20 and 50 mg of caffeine; a cup of black tea, about 45-mg; a cup of coffee, an average of 90 mg.

 You can also spell it houjicha.

 Hōji- comes from roasting in Japanese and -cha means tea.

-That means, you don’t have to say “Hojicha tea”; the word hojicha already includes the tea part.
+That means, you don’t need to say “Hojicha tea”; the word hojicha already includes the tea part.

 Hojicha is often made with the Japanese green tea sorts of bancha or lower grade sencha, but any kind of green tea will do it; there is no need for a special type.

 It’s also okay to choose any old or expired green tea you have at home.

 The best practice is to roast loose leaves but I’ve even tried with tea from teabags and in my opinion, you can get quite decent results too.

 Bellow you’ll find some tricks to make hojicha from teabags.

 Depending on how strong it’s roasted, hojicha can have a golden roast or darker reddish-brown color.